Military history of the Song dynasty: Flamethrower

 The Chinese flamethrower, known as the Fierce-fire Oil Cabinet, was recorded to have been used in 976 AD when Song naval forces confronted the Southern Tang fleet on the Changjiang.
 Southern Tang forces attempted to use flamethrowers against the Song navy, but were accidentally consumed by their own fire when violent winds swept in their direction.

 The flamethrower was a well known device by the 11th century when it was joked that Confucian scholars knew it better than the classics.
 Both gunpowder and the fierce fire oil were produced under the Arsenals Administration of the Song dynasty.
 In the early 12th century AD, Kang Yuzhi recorded his memories of military commanders testing out fierce oil fire on a small lakelet.
 They would spray it about on the opposite bank that represented the enemy camp.
 The flames would ignite into a sheet of flame, destroying the wooden fortifications, and even killing the water plants, fishes and turtles.
 In 1126 AD, Li Gang used flamethrowers in an attempt to prevent the Jurchens from crossing the Yellow River.
 Illustrations and descriptions of mobile flamethrowers on four-wheel push carts were documented in the Wujing Zongyao, written in 1044 AD (its illustration redrawn in 1601 as well).

 Explosives

+Gunpowder bombs had been mentioned since the 11th century.
+In 1000 AD, a soldier by the name of Tang Fu (唐福) demonstrated a design of gunpowder pots (a proto-bomb which spews fire) and gunpowder caltrops, for which he was richly rewarded.
+In the same year, Xu Dong wrote that trebuchets used bombs that were like "flying fire", suggesting that they were incendiaries.
+In the military text Wujing Zongyao of 1044, bombs such as the "ten-thousand fire flying sand magic bomb", "burning heaven fierce fire unstoppable bomb", and "thunderclap bomb" (pilipao) were mentioned.
+However detailed accounts of their use did not appear until the 12th century.

 The Jurchen people of Manchuria united under Wanyan Aguda and established the Jin dynasty in 1115.
 Allying with the Song, they rose rapidly to the forefront of East Asian powers and defeated the Liao dynasty in a short span of time.
 Remnants of the Liao fled to the west and became known as the Qara Khitai, or Western Liao to the Chinese.
 In the east, the fragile Song-Jin alliance dissolved once the Jin saw how badly the Song army had performed against Liao forces.
 The Jin grew tired of waiting and captured all five of the Liao capitals themselves.
 They proceeded to make war on Song, initiating the Jin-Song Wars.
 This was the first time two major powers would have access to equally formidable gunpowder weapons.